Marvel Cinematic Universe: Phase Three: Timeline

-For Phase Three, directors the Russo brothers wanted to continue using real time, as was the case with Phase Two, and so Captain America: Civil War begins a year after Age of Ultron, with Avengers: Infinity War set two years after that.
-However, producer Brad Winderbaum said the Phase Three films would actually "happen on top of each other" while being less "interlocked" as the Phase One films were, with Black Panther and Spider-Man: Homecoming respectively beginning a week and two months after Civil War; Thor: Ragnarok beginning four years after The Dark World and two years after Age of Ultron, which is set around the same time as Civil War and Homecoming; Doctor Strange taking place over a whole year and ending in late 2016, "up to date with the rest of the MCU"; Ant-Man and the Wasp also set two years after Civil War and shortly before Infinity War; and both Guardians of the Galaxy and its sequel Vol. 2 being explicitly set in 2014, which Feige believed would create a four-year gap between Vol. 2 and Infinity War, though the other MCU films up to that point do not specify years onscreen.
+As with Phase Two, the Russo brothers wanted their Phase Three films to use real time, with Civil War set a year after Age of Ultron, and Infinity War set two years after that.
+Winderbaum said the Phase Three films would "happen on top of each other" while being less "interlocked" as the Phase One films, with Black Panther and Homecoming respectively beginning a week and two months after Civil War; Ragnarok beginning four years after The Dark World and two years after Age of Ultron, which is around the same time as Civil War and Homecoming; Doctor Strange taking place over a whole year and ending in late 2016, "up to date with the rest of the MCU"; Ant-Man and the Wasp also set two years after Civil War and shortly before Infinity War; and both Guardians of the Galaxy and its sequel Vol. 2 being explicitly set in 2014, which Feige believed would create a four-year gap between Vol. 2 and Infinity War, though other MCU films up to that point do not specify years onscreen.
 Captain Marvel is set in 1995.
-Avengers: Endgame begins shortly after Infinity War and ends in 2023 after a five-year time jump.
+Endgame begins shortly after Infinity War and ends in 2023 after a five-year time jump.
 It confirms dates for several other films, including Doctor Strange around 2017, and Ant-Man and the Wasp in 2018 before Infinity War.
-Spider-Man: Far From Home begins eight months after Endgame in 2024.
+Far From Home begins eight months after Endgame in 2024.

-When Spider-Man: Homecoming was being developed, director and co-writer Jon Watts was shown a scroll detailing the MCU timeline that was created by co-producer Eric Carroll when he first began working for Marvel Studios.
-Watts said the scroll included both where the continuity of the films lined-up and did not lineup, and when fully unfurled it extended beyond the length of a long conference table.
+When Homecoming was being developed, Watts was shown a scroll detailing the MCU timeline.
+This was created by co-producer Eric Carroll when he first began working for Marvel Studios.
+Watts said the scroll included both where the continuity of the films lined-up and did not lineup, and when fully unfurled it extended beyond the length of a long conference room table.
 This scroll was used as the basis to weave the continuity of Homecoming into the previous films, such as The Avengers.
-This was labeled in the film with a title card stating that eight years pass between the end of The Avengers and the events of Civil War, which was widely criticized as a continuity error that broke the established MCU timeline, in which only four years should have passed.
+The relationship between those two films was labeled in Homecoming with a title card stating that eight years pass between the end of The Avengers and the events of Civil War.
+This title card was widely criticized as a continuity error that broke the established MCU timeline, in which only four years should have passed.
 Additionally, dialogue in Civil War indicates that eight years pass between the end of Iron Man and the events of that film, despite the established continuity being closer to five or six years.
 Infinity War co-director Joe Russo described the Homecoming eight years time jump as "very incorrect", and the mistake was ignored in Infinity War which specified that its events were taking place only six years after The Avengers.
 The public response to the Homecoming mistake inspired Marvel Studios to release a new timeline for all three phases.